Calivala-86/Rating-Project-Analysis/README.md

 7. Seaborn

- Youcan run this command inside your terminal:
+ You can run this command inside your terminal:

  git clone https://https://github.com/Calivala-86/Rating-Project-Analysis.git